methodgames/methodgames.github.io/roleplay.md

     - Only the group running the excavator should interact with the excavator controls (diesel tank and resource selection).
     - Excavator airdrops have been disabled.

+<a name="PlayerMaintainedMonuments" style="display: block; margin-top: 15px;"></a>

+#### Player-Maintained Monuments: <a href="#PVP-Monuments"><sup>[^]</sup></a>
+<p style="margin-bottom: 15px;"></p>
+- Heavy electric fuses cannot be removed once installed, therefore, there is no mechanic by which players can greif by taking fuses out after powering the monument.
+- See below for rules specific to associated monuments:

+- <strong>Power Plant:</strong>
+    - Will remain a PVP monument since buffs benefit the entire server.
+- <strong>Gas Station:</strong>
+    - Phase 1 asset.
+    - Car list access is a convenience feature and therefore will have no rule modifications.
+    - Please try to avoid trapping players under the car lift.
+- <strong>Supermarket:</strong>
+    - Phase 1 asset.
+    - Freezer access is a convenience feature and therefore will have no rule modifications.
+- <strong>Water Treatment:</strong>
+    - Phase 1 asset.
+    - The water resource output will be on a first-come, first-serve basis.
+    - Players should not attempt to disconnect another player's connection.
+- <strong>Dome:</strong>
+    - Phase 3 asset.
+    - The crude oil resource output will be on a first-come, first-serve basis.
+    - Players should not attempt to disconnect another player's connection.
+- <strong>Airfield:</strong>
+    - Phase 4 asset.
+    - Resupply call only accelerates Airdrop frequency and therefore will have no rule modifications.
+- <strong>Launch Site:</strong>
+    - Phase 4 asset.
+    - No direct impact to the monument.
+    - See above rules regarding Satellite Crash PVP. <a href="#SatelliteCrash"><strong><sup> [^]</sup></strong></a>

 <a name="Transportation" style="display: block; margin-top: 16px;"></a>